Web dev

 Such applications provide a wider range of opportunities to users, from online shopping through social media and project management to gaming.
 But unlike mobile apps, web applications don’t require installation.
 Netflix, Spotify, Amazon, Google Docs… the list of web apps is endless and they have become an integral part of our everyday reality.

-The development of web apps usually involves languages such as CSS, PHP, and JavaScript, that help to provide more interactive features.
+When exploring web app ideas, consider that the development of web apps usually involves languages such as CSS, PHP, and JavaScript, that help to provide more interactive features.
 Web applications are aimed at empowering you to complete a certain action or task.

 Types of web applications